All Episodes

 You can get confirmation or you can get comfort.

-And Alex is always for confirmation.
+And there, you know, Alex is always for confirmation, you know?

-Just that like, hey, I think the government's out to get me and kill me and my entire family.
+Just that, like, hey, I think the government's out to get me and kill me and my entire family.

 And Alex could just be like, you know what?

-I am the conspiracy guy, and guess what I can tell you?
+And guess what I can tell you?

 This one time, you're totally fine.